A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 A. For adults, it depends entirely on the amount of dental care you need during the year.
 But for children, the Affordable Care Act has imposed regulations that limit out-of-pocket costs for dental care.

-But when pediatric dental coverage is embedded in a medical plan, the maximum out-of-pocket can be as high as $8,700 for a single individual and $17,400 for a family in 2022, including both medical and dental services combined.
+When pediatric dental coverage is embedded in a medical plan (purchased on-exchange or off-exchange), the maximum out-of-pocket can be as high as $9,200 for a single individual and $18,400 for a family in 2025, including both medical and dental services combined.4 For 2026, those limits increase to $10,600 and $21,200, respectively.5

 Carriers can also offer bundled coverage, with medical insurance and pediatric dental plans sold and billed together, but administered as separate policies with their own out-of-pocket limits.
-In that scenario, the $375-per-child / $750-per-family out-of-pocket limit applies for pediatric dental.
+If the coverage is obtained through the exchange, the separate out-of-pocket limits described above apply to the pediatric dental coverage since the coverage is provided under two separate policies, even though they're sold and billed together.

 Out-of-pocket not capped on adult plans